Aunt Vom and the Great Feminist Uprising

 The next morning, I switched on my wooden laptop, and there, on a news headline was a picture of the woman below with this information: WOMAN FOUND DEAD FROM VIOLENT TRIFFID ATTACK NEAR YURGA!
 BRITISH ESPIONAGE SUSPECTED!
 Apparently her name was Uvula Bumova.

 I clutched my wattling chins in horror.
 Was I now to face years of guilt as an accessory?
 To claim ignorance would not alter the fact.
 The shock was so much I let the toads stay home from school and we watched Netflix all day.
 Then just as I was about to clamber into my hessian pyjamas for bed, there was a knock at the hedge door.
 Another note.
 It read ‘Do not leave the hedge, you will be contacted – listen for the phrase ‘The moorhen has not returned his library books’.
-At first this made no sense – we’re in lockdown, the library isn’t open.
+At first this made no sense, more stating the bloody obvious – we’re in lockdown, no moorhen can use the library, it isn’t open.
 Then I realised it was some sort of code.

 The next morning, there was a dark figure lurking by the towpath and I heard ‘pssst!’.
 I ventured over and heard the magic phrase.
 It was Cecile, disguised as a cheese rolling competitor.
 After a long conversation, I had the full picture.
 Uvula Bumova was one Cecile’s counterpart spies, and had upset a wealthy businessman in Vilnius.
 While amid the throes of pleasure in a hotel room, she’d nicked his 100 year old family recipe for crumpets.
 These were easily more light and fluffy than British crumpets, and a well known British firm, and the government were appalled by this.